 Pupil voice is given a real status at Newcomen Primary School; our children have many wonderful ideas and suggestions and they play a very important role in the government of the school.

-The School Council is run by Mrs Collinson and Miss Pusztai (head teacher).
+The School Council is run by Miss Pusztai (head teacher).
 Mrs Hobday, a member of our governing body, also attends weekly meetings.

 Democratic elections are held annually for class representatives on school council from Y1 Y5.
 Class members vote for a male and female representative, who they believe to have the qualities needed, to be class representatives.
 In addition, each September Y6 pupils put themselves forward for the much sought after positions of Secretary, Treasurer and Chair Person.
 The candidates write a letter of application and speak to all classes explaining why they consider themselves suitable for their chosen position.
 Whole school elections are then held for these high profile positions and votes are counted.